 Santo (Himself), Gina Romand (Dr Freda Frankenstein), Ariel (Norma), Sonia Fuentes (Elsa), Roberto Canedo (Dr Yanco), Gerardo Zepeda (Ursus/Truxon), Carlos Suarez (One-Eyed), Carlos Agosti (Don Elias)

 Mexico has a tradition of lucha libre wrestling in which the wrestlers appear in the ring with their face hidden behind masks.
 The most famous of these was El Santo (The Saint in English), more commonly just Santo – or to give him his birth name Rodolfo Guzman Huerta (1917-82).
-After great success in the ring, Santo developed a cinematic career in the late 1950s and quickly became a screen superhero, placing his masked brawn up against various criminals and fantastical nemeses.
-He appeared in 52 films between 1958 and 1982 (see below for a listing of these) and both his son and grandson went on to make their own films, not to mention spawned an industry of copycat wrestling superheroes such as Neutron and Blue Demon.
+After great success in the ring, Santo developed a cinematic career in the late 1950s and was soon transformed into a screen superhero, playing himself and placing his masked brawn up against various criminals and fantastical nemeses.
+He appeared in 52 films between 1958 and 1982 (see below for a listing of these) and both his son and grandson went on to make their own films, not to mention spawned an industry of copycat wrestling superheroes such as Neutron, Blue Demon, Mil Mascaras and Superzan.

 Santo vs Frankenstein’s Daughter is one of the more enjoyable among the usually cheap and indifferently made Santo films.
 Frankenstein’s daughter (given an entertainingly mad airing by Gina Romand) has her fingers in a variety of madcap schemes, including preserving her own life (it is implied since the time of her father over a century ago) and using the serum to rejuvenate a group of old men and turn them into willing slaves.
 In between this, she has created a hybrid monster with a mix of gorilla and human blood, which invariably gets loose and Santo must fight.
 At one point, she hypnotises Santo’s girlfriend (Ariel) and gives her orders to gouge out Santo’s eye.
-She is seen using electricity on her creature in one scene, although oddly never engages in any of her father’s experiments in resurrecting the dead.
+She is seen using electricity on her creature in one scene.
+Although oddly in all of this, she never engages in any of her father’s experiments in resurrecting the dead.